 The party doesn’t need to be fancy, the main components are setting and lighting.

 Make sure that you will have enough places for people to sit.
 For a casual party, you can even throw some pillows on the rug for some extra sitting.

-You don’t want harsh direct lighting either, try lamps or even better firelight or candles.
+If you don’t want harsh direct lighting either, try lamps or even better firelight or candles.

 To help get things started it’s nice to have some activities that help break the ice.
 Dancing, games, and even lively conversation are all ways you can help make people feel they have a part.